PRINCIPAL’S MESSAGE – HELPFUL NEWS

 End of School Day

-- Adults, who are collecting their children from school at the end of the day, should wait in a socially distant manner outside the school grounds, near the gate from which their son will exit.
+- Adults, who are collecting their children from school at the end of the day, should wait outside the school grounds, near the gate from which their son will exit.

 - When the school day for that class is over, the following arrangements will apply –